dmifsud/mf-app-react-host/README.md

 ## Prerequisites

-Before running the host application, ensure the remote applications are installed and compiled.
-Check the other remote project's scripts for building and serving the application locally.
-Should be `npm run serve`
+Before running this host application, ensure the remote applications are installed and compiled.
+Check the other remote project's scripts for building and serving the application locally. `npm run serve`

+- Remote Project: contains a combination of dumb components and smart compoennts using the hared global store. https://github.com/dmifsud/mf-app-react-remote

+- Shared Global Store: Zustand Store for consistent state management across the host and remote project. https://github.com/dmifsud/mf-app-store

 ## Directory Structure

 Ideally, all projects should be located adjacent to each other in the directory structure.
 However, this is not mandatory.
-If the projects are installed in completely separate locations, update the `package.local.json` file location reference accordingly, e.g., `"@mf-app/remote": "file:../remote/dist/types"`.
+If the projects are installed in completely separate locations, update the `package.local.json` file location reference accordingly, e.g., `"@mf-app/remote": "file:../mf-app-react-remote/dist/types"`.
 This setup ensures type references for the module-federated remote distribution.

 ## Remote Application Setup (Development Testing)